ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-29_20-25-35-433000_cam.webp" description="Three cows eye the breakfast on our fold out table." %}

-When we finished eating, we headed to the monastery, seeing it for the first time its magnificent colors in the morning light.
+When we finished eating, we headed to the monastery, seeing it for the first time in the morning light.

 {% include gallery.html images="2023-09-14-north-mongolia/3/__2023-08-29_20-39-05-884000_cam.webp,2023-09-14-north-mongolia/3/__2023-08-29_20-40-04-198000_cam.webp,2023-09-14-north-mongolia/3/__2023-08-29_20-41-04-711000_cam.webp,2023-09-14-north-mongolia/3/__2023-08-29_20-49-06-892000_cam.webp" caption="Exploring the Amarbayasgalant Monastery grounds.
 The monastery was built in 1727-1736 in honor of Undur Gegeen Zanabazar, the first Bogd, Buddhist leader of Mongolia." %}

 Three monks, the oldest no more than 14, emerged from a ger residing within the monastery grounds.
 At the entrance of the central building they formed a small huddle, their heads almost touching.
 At first, I thought they were engaged in a prayer or ritual of some sort.
 But soon I realized they were huddled around a smartphone, watching a video that was making them laugh.
-At the turn of the hour, they opened up the monastery doors, and motioned for us to follow them in.
+The fun cut short by their responsibilities, at the turn of the hour, they opened up the monastery doors, and motioned for us to follow them in.

 {% include photo.html url="2023-09-14-north-mongolia/3/__2023-08-29_21-18-15-904000_cam.webp" description="Three monk children huddle around a smartphone moments before their monasterial duties of opening the monastery public begin." %}